Skip to main content

 Common terms

 Garnishee: The person to whom the Notice of Garnishment (garnishment) has been delivered.
-Examples of a garnishee would be an employer or a bank.
+An employer or bank are examples of garnishees.

 Garnishor: The issuer of the garnishment.
-For garnishments issued by the Department of Revenue, the department is the garnishor.
+This information relates only to garnishments issued by the department, where the department is the garnishor.

-Debtor: The individual or business who owes a debt.
+Debtor: The individual or business who owes the debt.

-Exemption: Value of assets and personal property belonging to a debtor and the amount of wages payable to a debtor which are protected from garnishment by state or federal law.
+Exemption: Value of assets and personal property belonging to a debtor and the wages payable to a debtor that are protected from garnishment by state or federal law.

-Support Orders: This can refer to an order to withhold for child or spousal support.
+Support Orders: Such as a court order to withhold for child or spousal support.

 Understanding garnishments

-If you received a notice of garnishment from the department, it is because our records show that you either employ or hold assets or funds for the person listed on the notice.
-As a garnishee, you are required to respond to the notice of garnishment.
-If you have possession, custody and control of wages, funds in a deposit account, or other assets not protected from garnishment, you must also remit payment to the department (ORS 18.680 through ORS 18.690).
+If you received a notice of garnishment from the department, it is because our records show that you either employ, hold assets, or hold funds in a deposit account for the person listed on the notice.
+As a garnishee, you are legally required to respond to the notice of garnishment.
+If you have possession of assets that are not protected from garnishment, you must also send payment to the department (ORS 18.680 through ORS 18.690).

-ROL serves as the department's online portal for our customers.
-Through ROL you can:
+Revenue Online serves as the department's online portal for our customers.
+You can sign up for an ROL account to:

 • Respond to new garnishments and update existing garnishment responses.